DataStax-Examples/prepared-statements-nodejs/README.md

-# Using the Prepared Statements in Node.js
+# Prepared Statements in Node.js
 This example demonstrates how to use the prepared statements in Node.js to insert and retrieve data from a Cassandra cluster.

 Contributors: [Dave Bechberger](https://github.com/bechbd)